vjrossi/tdash6/blueprint.md

 * **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 * **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

-// ... existing code ...
-## Styling & Design

-* **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
-* **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

 ## Deployment

 * **Platform:** Vercel